fairyeszhuo/GEO4962-2021/_episodes/04-Simple_plot.md

 ~~~
 {: .language-python}

-Now we can plot the near-surface air temperature, to select which time step to plot use the isel() function:
+Now we can plot the near-surface air temperature, to select which time step to plot, we can use the isel() function:

 ~~~
 #To plot the first time step